Skip To Content

 Changes are also occurring in other jurisdictions, including Australia, Canada, Hong Kong, and Singapore.

-For financial products referencing LIBOR, the impact can vary across different types of products, and even between transactions in the same type of product.
-Additionally, LIBOR currencies and tenors have been or will be discontinued on differing schedules.
+For financial products referencing benchmarks that are ceasing or otherwise changing, the impact can vary across different types of products, and even between transactions in the same type of product.
+Additionally, affected benchmarks may be discontinued on differing schedules.

 Some financial products that may be impacted by benchmark reform include: